 Animal Extinction

 The KT global mass extinction event was responsible for eliminating approximately 80 percent of all species of animals at or very close to the boundary between the Cretaceous and Paleogene periods, about 66 million years ago.
 Avian dinosaurs—in other words, birds—survived and flourished.
 Museum scientists estimate that there are more than 18,000 bird species alive today.
-A variety of other species also survived on land, including frogs, snakes and lizards.
-Ancestors of Elephants, Rhino's and Hippo's, also Tigers and Lions were just on the right continent away from the impact, and able to survive.
+A variety of other species also survived on land, including frogs, snakes and lizards, ancestors of Whales, Dolphins and Elephants, Rhino's and Hippo's, also Tigers and Lions were just on the right continent away from the impact, and able to survive.

 The KT impact also had a profound effect on the evolution of life on Earth.
 The elimination of dominant Cretaceous groups allowed other organisms to take their place, causing a remarkable amount of species diversification during the Paleogene Period.
 After the KT extinction event, biodiversity required substantial time to recover, despite the existence of abundant vacant ecological niches.